icons8/lunacy-docs/docs/objects.md

 See the demo below and note how the value of the border thickness changes with the object size.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/object-resizing3.png" height="auto"><source src="/public/object-resizing3.mp4" type="video/mp4"></video>

+In a similar fashion you can scale several objects at a time.

 ### Resizing constraints